-Print Powered By [fill Format Dynamics"
+Print Powered By [a Format Dynamics]

 Allowing, permitting or causing the escape of water through breaks or leaks in the customer's plumbing or private water distribution system for any substantial period.
 Breaks and leaks shall be repaired within 72 hours.